GingricB/azure_devops_test_repo/README.md

 # azure_devops_test_repo

-New
+Git Hub Repo Used for initial testing for Azure DevOps for developing cloud based services with Bicep files for Azure cloud.

-Repo used for initial testing of Azure devops pipelines
+Created by Ben Gingrich